2024-25 Edition

 Introduces students to the analytical tools used in the investigation of natural language semantics.
 Topics include the truth-conditional approach to meaning, compositionality, scope and anaphora, generalized quantifier theory, and intensionality.

-Prerequisite: LPS 30 or PHIL 30 or LPS 104 or PHIL 104.
-LPS 30 with a grade of A- or better.
-PHIL 30 with a grade of A- or better.
-LPS 104 with a grade of A- or better.
-PHIL 104 with a grade of A- or better
+Prerequisite: LPS 30 or LSCI 43 or PHIL 30 or LPS 104 or PHIL 104 or LSCI 142.
+LPS 30 with a grade of C- or better.
+LSCI 43 with a grade of C- or better.
+PHIL 30 with a grade of C- or better.
+LPS 104 with a grade of C- or better.
+PHIL 104 with a grade of C- or better.
+LSCI 142 with a grade of C- or better

 Same as LPS 105A, PHIL 105A.